Brass Instrument Care and Maintenance

 Long Term Care

-When it comes to long term care, getting professional cleanings regularly is the best thing you can do for your brass instrument.
-Brass instruments should get a cleaning from a professional once every six months to year.
+When it comes to long-term brass instrument care and maintenance, getting professional cleanings regularly is the best thing you can do for your brass instrument.
+Brass instruments should get a cleaning from a professional once every six months to a year.

 Why are these so important?
 While you may be able to clean your instrument at home to some extent, instrument repair shops use special chemicals and tools to remove all of the organic material inside of the instrument.
 Buildup inside of an instrument is bound to happen with any instrument, and with the unique qualities of brass instruments, this residue can start to take a toll in a number of ways.
 As mentioned previously, any acidic buildup from saliva and other things can begin to eat away at the brass and weaken it.
 Deposits of calcium and other organic materials can also begin to cause binding in the slides and valves.
 If you are experiencing trouble with removing any parts to your instrument, it is best to either take it to a local shop or send it to the in-house shop we have here at Rent My Instrument.